What Are Sinking Funds and Do You Need One?

 • Vet bills, and so on.

-You can track sinking funds individually and establish bank accounts for each category, or you could lump all sinking funds into one sinking fund savings account.
-However, I personally go with the former as it makes the purpose of each account clear but either option works.
+Wondering how to organize sinking funds?
+You can track sinking funds individually and establish bank accounts for each sinking fund category, or you could lump all sinking funds into one sinking fund savings account.
+However, I personally go with the former as it makes the purpose of each account clear and eliminates the issue of commingling funds but either option works depending on your preference.
 If you decide to lump all sinking funds into one account, make sure to keep track of the different subcomponents.

 Where Should You Keep Sinking Funds